slicedlime/seasons/README.md

 of the pack.
 This pack is currently in beta stage of development.
 Using it on worlds you care about happens on your own risk.

-There is also no way to safely remove the pack, so be sure you want to keep it when you install it (or do so on a copy of the world).
+**There is also no way to safely remove the pack**, so be sure you want to keep it when you install it (or do so on a copy of the world).
 Removing the pack will replace all biomes where it has been active with Plains.

 ### Performance

 To keep track of some things like plants buried in snow, the pack uses marker entities.
-Because of some inefficiencies in how commands work, it also runs a fair few commands to locate the world height and other necessary functions.
-This means it currently requires a pretty beefy computer to run, which is likely to change in future versions as they will be able to take advantage of new command functionality.
+This means it currently requires a reasonably capable computer to run.

-The pack runs fully on the server side, so if you want to use it in Multiplayer, it will require a beefy server rather than a beefy client computer.
-In multiplayer it also uses a lot of network traffic, so if you're playing in Multiplayer you'll need a very good connection.
-This is also likely to improve in future versions.
+The pack runs fully on the server side, so if you want to use it in Multiplayer, it will require a strong server rather than a strong client computer.
+In multiplayer it also adds some network traffic, so if you're playing in Multiplayer it will require a better network connection than the corresponding world would without it.

+Note that current versions of the pack are much more efficient than early versions were, both in terms of CPU usage and network traffic.

-### Mods and Packs
+### Mods and Other Packs

 The pack should work with mods like shaders and optimization mods, but is unlikely to work together with any mods that change world generation or any other datapacks that use experimental world